-Just as a cold can easily turn into flu and flu can turn into pneumonia, there are stages of gum disease that range from the mildly worrying to the extreme.
-Many people are inclined to ignore the early stages of gum disease, and if they are not visiting their dentists often enough, the disease progresses unchecked.
+Gum disease can affect the health of one’s mouth and the whole body.
+There are stages of gum disease that range from mildly worrying to the extreme.
+Unfortunately, many people are inclined to ignore the early stages of gum disease and skip visiting their dentists allowing the disease to progress unchecked.

-Gum disease, like so many of our oral health issues, begins with plaque, the sticky stuff that accumulates on our teeth between brushings.
-There are plenty of bacteria in plaque, and although they can ad do cause tooth decay, they also cause infection of the gums.
+Like so many of our oral health issues, periodontal disease begins with plaque, the sticky stuff that accumulates on our teeth between brushings.
+There are plenty of bacteria in plaque, and although they can cause tooth decay, they also cause infection of the gums.
 Later, that infection spreads to the bone beneath your teeth.

 If you didn’t think there was much wrong before, you know you’re in deep trouble now.
 After all, your teeth shouldn’t be loose unless you’re six years old and switching your milk teeth for the permanent set.
 By now, your teeth have lost their supporting structures and even very intense dental treatment may fail to save them.